shapkarin/shapkarin.me/api/articles/javascript-lexical-scope.md

 ---
-title: "Understanding JavaScript Lexical Scope: The Foundation of Modern JavaScript"
+title: 'Understanding JavaScript Lexical Scope: The Foundation of Modern JavaScript'
+description: >-
-description: "A comprehensive guide to JavaScript lexical scope, including closures, hoisting, and best practices for writing maintainable code."
+  A comprehensive guide to JavaScript lexical scope, including closures, hoisting, and best practices for writing maintainable code.
 order: 3
 ---